jpablo/dspy4s/docs/ARCHITECTURE.md

 `DynamicPredict` are sibling modules over that engine; neither calls the other.
 Decode failures surface as `Left(DspyError)` inside the typed module lifecycle, never via lazy field access.

+Schema-derived signature boundaries expose `RoundTripShape`, with the law stated on that trait and executed by `RoundTripShapeLawSuite`.
+The reverse equation is deliberately absent: decoding may normalize LM values and accept extra wire fields, so encoding the decoded value may canonicalize the record.

 ## Ways to make a `Signature`